 Cool off roller skating at Kate's Skating Rink in Gaston County.

-10. Head uptown to Romare Bearden Park.
+10. Head uptown to Romare Bearden Park and First Ward Park.

 11. Watch planes take off and land.

 Gates are open from 8 a.m. to 10:30 p.m. at Charlotte Douglas International Airport Overlook.
 Bring sunscreen as there’s not much shade, camping chairs or a blanket (bench space is at a premium), and noise-reducing headphones (it gets loud!).
 Located at 4355 Airport Overlook Drive, Charlotte.